technoweenie/twitter-node/README.md

-Twitter API client library for node.js
+Twitter for Node.js
 ======================================

 [node-twitter](https://github.com/desmondmorris/node-twitter) aims to provide a complete, asynchronous client library for the Twitter API, including the REST, search and streaming endpoints.
 It a fork of [@jdub](https://github.com/jdub)'s [twitter-node](https://github.com/jdub) which was inspired by, and used some code from, [@technoweenie](https://github.com/technoweenie)'s [twitter-node](https://github.com/technoweenie/twitter-node).

 ## 1.x

-This library pre-1.x is comprised of patterns and a API that has been mostly un changed since is its inception.
+This library pre-1.x is comprised of patterns and a API that has been mostly un-changed since is its inception.
 The 1.x branch is an effort to:

 * Introduce a more standard callback pattern https://github.com/desmondmorris/node-twitter/issues/23
 * Support for all 1.1 and future endpoints.
- * Test coverage
+* Add test coverage (Planned)
- * Better examples and documentation
+* Add better examples and documentation (Planned)

 ### Migrating to 1.x

 There are two major changes in 1.x:

-1. **An updated callback pattern**
+**An updated callback pattern**

 This has been the most popular feature request in this project and rightfully so.